falcopackages/falco-cli/docs/the_cli/index.rst

     If you encounter any issues or unexpected behavior with the CLI, please report it on `GitHub <https://github.com/tobi-de/falco/discussions>`_.

-.. hint:: Install the cli
+.. admonition:: Install the cli
-   :class: dropdown
+   :class: dropdown hint

    .. code:: console